Inverter-Driven R290 Systems Delivering Up to 85°C for UK Retrofit Applications

 Not All Heat Pumps Are Created Equal

 The commercial heat pump market is flooded with units that deliver impressive-sounding COPs at low flow temperatures.
-But in a UK retrofit scenario, where existing radiators need 70°C or above to heat the building adequately, many of those units simply cannot cope.
+But in a UK retrofit scenario, where existing radiators need 70°C or above to heat the building, many of those units simply cannot cope.
 At ICG, we only offer inverter-driven equipment because inverter technology delivers higher real-world efficiencies across the full range of UK operating conditions, not just at a single lab-tested design point.

 Hydraulic Integration Matters